ksedgwic/lightning-pos/README.md

 and gift of working kit totally bootstrapped this project.

 The goal of this project is to build an inexpensive open source point-of-sale terminal for lightning network payments.
-The current design connects to OpenNode's API and presents invoices on demand.
-Connecting to BTCPay servers is in development.
+The terminal can connect to:
+1. OpenNode Accounts
+2. BTCPay's Invoice API
+3. LND's REST Interface

 The unit is designed to be attached to a wall or used standalone on a counter.
 It contains an internal battery and can operate for many